riggi89/RSAM/README.md

 - Steam installed, running, and signed in to the intended account.
 - Internet access for Steam catalog metadata and header images.

-The installer selects the matching x86 or x64 application payload automatically.
+Download the installer that matches the Windows architecture.
 The published application is self-contained, so users do not need to install the .NET runtime or Windows App SDK runtime separately.

 ## Installation

-1. Download `RSAM_1.0.25-Setup.exe` from the GitHub release.
+1. Download the installer that matches the Windows architecture:
+   - `RSAM_1.0.25-win-x64-Setup.exe` for 64-bit Windows;
+   - `RSAM_1.0.25-win-x86-Setup.exe` for 32-bit Windows.
 2. Run the installer and review the license page.
 3. Optionally enable the desktop shortcut.
 4. Start Steam and sign in.
 5. Start RSAM from the Start menu or desktop shortcut.

+Most users should download the x64 installer.
+Use the x86 installer only on a 32-bit Windows installation.

-RSAM uses an unsigned Inno Setup installer.
+RSAM uses unsigned Inno Setup installers.
 Windows SmartScreen may therefore show **Unknown publisher**.
 Verify that the installer came from the expected GitHub release before choosing **More info** and **Run anyway**.

-The installer:
+The installers:

 - installs per user to `%LOCALAPPDATA%\Programs\RSAM`;
 - does not require administrator rights;
-- installs the x64 payload on 64-bit Windows and the x86 payload otherwise;
+- installs only the application architecture named in the setup filename;
 - uses a stable application ID so a newer setup upgrades the existing installation;
 - registers RSAM in Windows **Installed apps** for normal uninstallation.

+When upgrading, use the same architecture as the existing installation.
+To switch between x86 and x64, uninstall the existing version first and then install the required architecture.
+Settings, favorites, and logs under `%LOCALAPPDATA%\RSAM` are preserved.

 Uninstalling the application removes program files but intentionally leaves user-created settings, favorites, and logs under `%LOCALAPPDATA%\RSAM`.
 Remove that directory manually only if the data is no longer needed.